RNoatia89/Riaz340/README.md

 # Hi there 👋

-I'm Riaz Noatia, a passionate developer from TRIPURA !
+I'm Riaz Noatia, a passionate developer from INDIA !

 - 🔭 I’m currently working on [Project Name]
 - 🌱 I’m currently learning [Technology]